Administering and implementing Delaware's code of conduct for the executive branch.

 There are several reasons a lobbyist may become inactive.
 If you do not know why your profile is listed as inactive, contact PIC at 739-2399.

 Log into PIRS and select ‘Edit My Profile’.
 You can then edit/change any information in your profile.
 Please remember this information must be updated on a regular basis.
 It is your responsibility to provide accurate information so that we may contact you if necessary.

 If you have no expenses to report, go into ‘Manage My Employers’ and terminate all of your employers.
 This will automatically make your account inactive.
 If you have expenses to report, you may not terminate your employers until after the quarterly expense report is due.
 See filing schedule.

 No!
 Failure to terminate your employers will keep your status as ‘active’.
 If you are listed as ‘active’ you are required to file all expense reports as they become due.
 If you do not file your report, your account will accrue late fees.

-Your profile remains in the system, do not create a new one.
+Your profile remains in the system for four years.
+Do not create a new profile.
 If you wish to actively lobby again, you will need to log in (using the same delaware.gov username and password) and add an employer.
 At that point, you will become active (if all previous reports have been filed).